JULES & BRICE a shared OMS to improve the customer experience

 Motivated by a desire to reduce customer dissatisfaction linked to online and in-store stock-outs, Happychic wanted to deploy the Ship from Store solution first.
 During one season its brands suffered from a high unavailability rate, with at least one item in every four unavailable to the online purchaser.
 The group also wanted to optimise its in-store order system by being able to view the unifed stock of all its brands.
 Now, by taking advantage of point of sale stock, Happychic will be able to give access to its entire catalogue, offer more available sizes and thus increase the number of sales.

 Thanks to its agility, OneStock’s OMS will be deployed in only four months.
-The solution will be connected to Jules & Brice’s own IT system composed of: SalesForce Commerce (formerly Demandware) for e-commerce, Nodhos for the ERP and Cylande for the POS System.
+The solution will be connected to Jules & Brice’s own IT system composed of: POS System, SalesForce Commerce (formerly Demandware) for e-commerce and Nodhos for the ERP.
 With this architecture, the strategy of the group is to allow a simple and fast integration of each new brand to the group and thus be able to capitalise on a common OMS.

 At the same time Happychic is also thinking about the synergies of stock unification to optimise the management of its Click & Collect solution by sourcing directly from the stores’ inventories.
 This improved management will offer a much faster pickup time for orders.